 - Sudden stops.
 Delivery truck drivers searching for the next location to make a delivery often make sudden stops without warning.
 In this situation, the negligent trucker and not the driver in the rear may be the cause of a rear-end collision.

 - Sudden left turns.
 Like sudden stops, a delivery trucker can make a sudden left turn rather than properly turning around in the rush to make his deliveries more quickly.

 - Failing to engage brake.
 Some delivery truck accidents occur when the trucker forgets to engage the parking brake, and the truck rolls backward while he is outside the truck making a delivery.

 - Backing up.
 A delivery truck has a blind spot directly behind it where the driver cannot see vehicles, bikers, or pedestrians.
 A devastating backup accident can occur if the driver backs up to stop at an address and hits a bicycle rider, child, or person walking on the road.

 Who Could Be Liable Parties in a Delivery Truck Accident?

 More parties than you think may be responsible for compensating you if you suffer injuries in a delivery truck accident.
 While it is never good to be involved in one of these wrecks, it can be helpful to place the blame on more parties because there are more insurance companies to file claims with.
 This increases the likelihood that you will receive what you deserve in settlement.
 Potential responsible parties include:

 Let Our Experienced Truck Accident Attorneys Negotiate Your Settlement for You

 Delivery truck accident claims can be complicated and involve violations of federal regulations governing these trucking companies and truckers.
-Let the experienced truck accident attorneys at Christopher J. Hudson, LLC investigate your wreck and negotiate your settlement for you.
+Let the experienced truck accident attorneys at Chris Hudson & Associates investigate your wreck and negotiate your settlement for you.
 To get started contact us online or call us directly at 888.795.6261 to schedule your free consultation.